 - 1. Verifies that the requested location is actually in the range [0, 1]. - 2.
 Places the synapse in the section (uses the Point Process .loc() function). - 3.
-Since point processes are always placed at the nearest node, and nodes are located at 0, 1, and the center of each segment, putsyn() must determine the actual location of the synapse (uses .get\loc()).
-This is assigned to a global variable called synloc. - 4.
-Executes the statement run() (equivalent to clicking the Init & Run button).
+Since point processes are always placed at the nearest node, and nodes are located at 0, 1, and the center of each segment, putsyn() must determine the actual location of the synapse (uses .get_segment().x).
+This is assigned to a global variable called h.synloc. - 4.
+Executes the statement h.run() (equivalent to clicking the Init & Run button).

-Load putsyn.hoc (use the statement xopen("putsyn.hoc"), and then invoke putsyn() with a couple of different arguments to see what happens.
+Load putsyn (from putsyn import putsyn), and then invoke putsyn() with a couple of different arguments to see what happens.
 Use the voltage axis graph's crosshairs to find the peak amplitude of the epsp at the soma.

-You might also want to append the statement xopen("putsyn.hoc") to the end of init.hoc for future use.
+You might also want to append the statement from putsyn import putsyn to the end of init.py for future use.